Camille Kovalev: Early career

 Kovalev began figure skating in 2000 at the age of six.
-She would begin competing as a pair skater in 2011 after teaming up with Christopher Boyadji.
+She began competing as a pair skater in 2011 after teaming up with Christopher Boyadji.
 Coached by Vivien Rolland and Diana Skotnicka, Kovalev/Boyadji represented the Club Olympique de Courbevoie.
-They competed at the 2012 World Junior Championships, where they would finish sixteenth.
-Their partnership would eventually dissolve following the 2011–12 figure skating season.
+They competed at the 2012 World Junior Championships, where they finished sixteenth.
+Their partnership eventually dissolved following the 2011–12 figure skating season.

-Partnership with Kovalev
+Pair skating with Pavel Kovalev

-2014–2015 season
+2014–2015 season: Debut of Kovalev/Kovalev

 In 2014, it was announced that Kovalev had teamed up with Russian pair skater, Pavel Kovalev and that they would be coached by Medhi Bouzzine and that they would represent the Club Olympique de Courbevoie.

-Their first competition as a team was at the 2014 Master's de Patinage, although they would withdraw from the event after placing third in the short program.
-They would subsequently compete at the 2014 NRW Trophy and the 2015 Bavarian Open, finishing fourth at both events.
+Their first competition as a team was at the 2014 Master's de Patinage, although they withdrew from the event after placing third in the short program.
+They subsequently competed at the 2014 NRW Trophy and the 2015 Bavarian Open, finishing fourth at both events.

 2015–2016 season

 The Kovalevs started the season by winning their first international medal together, a bronze at the 2015 Lombardia Trophy.
-They would then go on to win silver at the 2015 Master's de Patinage and bronze at the 2015 Trophée Métropole Nice Côte d'Azur.
+They then went on to win silver at the 2015 Master's de Patinage and bronze at the 2015 Trophée Métropole Nice Côte d'Azur.

-In December, the Kovalevs would win silver at the 2016 French Championships.
+In December, the Kovalevs won silver at the 2016 French Championships.
 They then closed the season with a fourth-place finish at the 2016 Bavarian Open.

 2016–2017 season

-Beginning the season with a gold medal win at the 2016 Master's de Patinage, the Kovalevs would subsequently finish sixth at the 2016 Trophée Métropole Nice Côte d'Azur and fourth at the 2016 CS Tallinn Trophy.
+Beginning the season with a gold medal win at the 2016 Master's de Patinage, the Kovalevs subsequently finished sixth at the 2016 Trophée Métropole Nice Côte d'Azur and fourth at the 2016 CS Tallinn Trophy.

-They would end the season by winning bronze at the 2017 French Championships.
+They ended the season by winning bronze at the 2017 French Championships.

 2017–2018 season

 The Kovalevs started the season by winning bronze at the 2017 Master's de Patinage.
-They would then compete at the 2017 Trophée Métropole Nice Côte d'Azur and the 2017 CS Tallinn Trophy, finishing eighth and fifth, respectively.
+They then competed at the 2017 Trophée Métropole Nice Côte d'Azur and the 2017 CS Tallinn Trophy, finishing eighth and fifth, respectively.